martinmogusu/django-daraja/docs/pages/introduction.rst

 ============
 This is a django library to interact with the Safaricom MPESA Daraja API (https://developer.safaricom.co.ke)

-Download the source	code at https://github.com/martinmogusu/django-daraja.git
+The source code can be found at https://github.com/martinmogusu/django-daraja.git

 Installation
 ------------